 Essays about game development, thinking and books

-About the book "The Net And The Butterfly" en ru
+About the book "The Net And The Butterfly" ru en

 The cover of the book "The Net And The Butterfly".